Hairy-Leaved Sedge

 Sedge family (Cyperaceae)

-Cultivation: This sedge is typically found in partial sun, mesic to slightly dry conditions, and a somewhat sterile soil containing sand, rocky material, or clay.
-Like many other sedges, it will form small vegetative clumps.
+Cultivation: This sedge is typically found in partial sun to light shade, mesic to slightly dry conditions, and somewhat sterile soil containing sand, rocky material, or clay.
+Like many other sedges, it will form small tufts of leaves and culms.

-Range & Habitat: Hairy-Leaved Sedge is fairly common in the southern half of Illinois, becoming occasional to absent in the northern half of the state (see Distribution Map).
-Habitats include upland oak woodlands, thinly wooded bluffs, wooded slopes, savannas and sandy savannas, rocky glades, sandy meadows, and abandoned fields.
+Range & Habitat: The native Hairy-leaved Sedge is fairly common in the southern half of Illinois, becoming occasional to absent in the northern half of the state (see Distribution Map).
+Habitats include upland woodlands, thinly wooded bluffs, wooded slopes, typical savannas and sandy savannas, rocky glades, sandy meadows, and abandoned fields.
+In wooded habitats, this sedge often occurs where oaks (Quercus spp.) are the dominant canopy trees.

-Photographic Location: Edge of a wooded bluff in Vermillion County, Illinois.
+Photographic Location: Edge of a wooded bluff in Vermilion County, Illinois.

 Comments: This sedge is usually found in rather dry open woodlands.
 It resembles many other Carex spp. (sedges), but its leaf blades and sheaths are conspicuously pubescent.
-Unlike Carex hirtifolia (Hairy Sedge) and some other hairy sedges, the perigynia of Hairy-Leaved Sedge are glabrous, rather than pubescent.
-Hairy-Leaved Sedge could be confused with Carex bushii (Bush's Sedge), but the pistillate scales of the latter are longer than the perigynia.
+Unlike Carex hirtifolia (Hairy Sedge) and some other hairy sedges (Carex spp.), the perigynia of Hairy-leaved Sedge are glabrous, rather than pubescent.
+Hairy-leaved Sedge could be confused with Carex bushii (Bush's Sedge), but the pistillate scales of the latter are longer than the perigynia.
 Another common name of Carex hirsutella is Downy Sedge.

 Return